Clear communication is an essential part of a healthy company culture.

 You can communicate a lot about your company culture and company values through your job opening ads.

-Personalize your poster design with your company’s brand colors and visuals that represent your company’s personality.
+Personalize your human resources poster design with your company’s brand colors and visuals that represent your company’s personality.

 Optimize your job opening poster for social media.
 Images with a landscape orientation often look better in Twitter and Facebook feeds.